 In the United States, the H-1B program enables any business or the organization in the U.S. to sponsor H-1B to hire a skilled foreign workers for a period of time.
 In particular, that category is an occupation that uses highly specialized knowledge, and also requires at least a bachelor’s degree or its equivalent in a related field.
 One can also qualify based on required progressive and professional work experience with a combination of education other than a bachelor’s degree or a degree in an unrelated field.

 When is the H-1B open to applicants?

-Pursuant to immigration regulations, the latest date that the United States Citizenship and Immigration Services (USCIS) could begin the registration process for FY2023 is March 2022.
+Pursuant to immigration regulations, the United States Citizenship and Immigration Services (USCIS) would accept the 2024 H-1B registration process for FY2025 from March 1 through March 18, 2024.

 How Do I Know If I Qualify for H-1B?

 To qualify for H-1B, there must be: